littleviking/GettyScholarsWorkspace/README.md

 ### Author

-The Getty Scholars’ Workspace is a highly collaborative effort, originating at the Getty Research Institute with Head of Digital Art History, Murtha Baca.
+Getty Scholars’ Workspace is a highly collaborative effort, originating at the Getty Research Institute with Head of Digital Art History, Murtha Baca.

 ### License

-The license status for the Getty Scholars' Workspace is currently under review.
+The license status for Getty Scholars' Workspace is currently under review.
 Please consult this section for updates.